Android App Development

 When the user made contact with the screen and moves the finger in a horizontal direction without removing the contact from the screen.
 Following are the events inside this gesture.
 5.0 onHorizontalDragStart 5.1 onHorizontalDragUpdate 5.2 onHorizontalDragEnd

-Hope this blog helps you to understand the basic uses of Gestures In Flutter as well as GestureDetector Widget.
+Hope this blog helps you to understand the basic uses of Gestures In Flutter as well as the GestureDetector Widget.
 You can use the gestures in your application as per your need.

 Thank you for reading!!